|

 Exposure to environmental toxins and pollutants can weaken the immune system.
 Minimize exposure to harmful chemicals and pollutants.

-Beyond rest and hydration, what are other natural remedies for colds, coughs, and the flu?
-Below are natural remedies to support your immune health.
+Beyond rest and hydration, these are my favorite natural remedies to support immune health:

 1. Increase Your Zinc

-Zinc, an essential mineral, supports your immune system and helps your metabolism function.
-With a varied diet, most people get enough zinc.
+Zinc—an essential mineral—supports your immune system and helps your metabolism function.
 Food sources of zinc include chicken, red meat, chickpeas, nuts, and fortified cereals.
 This nutrient helps your body make germ-fighting white blood cells.
 It might help ease cold and flu symptoms.
 In essence, zinc helps your body fight the flu virus.
-Consult your doctor before adding zinc to your supplement routine.

 2. Eat The Rainbow

 Diet plays a major role in how quickly you can recover from the flu.
 Processed foods, sugar, conventional dairy, and caffeine aren’t exactly healing ingredients.
-Instead, stick with unprocessed, whole foods.
+Instead, stick with colorful, whole foods.
 These are packed with nutrients and are easy to digest.
-Focus on balancing blood sugar while incorporating whole, minimally processed foods.
-Think: Mediterranean diet.
-Additionally, kitchari is one of the best foods to eat when you’re sick.
+Kitchari, specifically, is one of the best foods to eat when you’re under the weather.
 It’s healing and easy on the digestive system.
 Otherwise, consider bananas (they can help curb diarrhea) and vitamin C-rich foods for breaking up mucus.

 3. Consider Bee Propolis